 \textbf{Inference cost.} Integrating a transport field is often slower than a single forward pass through a deterministic operator.
 Straight transports, distilled samplers, amortized correctors, and few-step generation matter for this reason.
 Without such advances, the field may end up with a compelling abstraction that is still too slow for the operational settings where surrogate solvers are most valuable.

-We would view the paradigm as succeeding over the next five years if the community can meet several falsifiable milestones: \begin{itemize} \item \textbf{Matched-compute long-horizon wins.} On at least one established suite of chaotic or multiscale PDE benchmarks, transport-based solvers outperform strong autoregressive operators on long-horizon \emph{distributional} skill, not merely on one-step error.
+We would view the paradigm as succeeding over the next five years if the community can meet several falsifiable milestones: \begin{itemize} \item \textbf{Matched-compute long-horizon wins.} On at least one established chaotic or multiscale PDE benchmark, transport-based solvers outperform strong next-state regressors on long-horizon \emph{distributional} skill, not one-step error.